Minhao-Zhang/GlossaryAssistedTranslator/README.md

 # Open Video Translator

-A tool box that can be used to translate videos from one language to another.
+A tool box that can be used to download and translate almost any video to any language.
-It will be all local, no need to upload the video to any server.
+It will be all **local**, no need to upload the video to any server.
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) is used to download the video ([supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)).
+- [openai-whisper](https://github.com/openai/whisper) is used to transcribe the video ([supported language](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py)).
+- [ollama](https://github.com/ollama/ollama-python) is used to translate the video.
+Supported language can vary from the model you chose.

 ## Installation